 Arch Community Fund launched in 2017 in response to the alarming rise of overt racism, xenophobia, homophobia, misogyny, religious intolerance, and corporate dominance in the United States.
 With family members who narrowly escaped the Holocaust and went on to benefit from opportunities in the United States, the founders of the Arch Community Fund felt compelled to invest in efforts to challenge the rise of intolerance and fascism and help build a more equitable society.
+We are especially concerned with the rise of hateful ideologies of white nationalism in the current political climate.

 Our Mission is to strengthen grassroots movements to resist oppression and build towards a more equitable future.